Geography - Curriculum Intent

 Implementation

-We are a department with 2 dedicated subject specialists and our classes are taught in mixed ability groups for 2 lessons per week.
-In Year 7, our preliminary test aims to establish pupils’ prior geographical knowledge, understanding and skill level before moving on to begin our curriculum.
-We teach a variety of physical, human and environmental topics throughout the 3 years and begin a new topic each half term.
-Each unit of work is carefully planned, with a pupil overview document outlining what they will cover in the unit, the key vocabulary and the format of the unit’s assessment.
-Work is scaffolded to enable progression of all pupils and extension tasks included to stretch and challenge the more able.
-Class teachers differentiate to the needs of their classes.
-Summative end of year assessments are also factored in to test and reinforce what has been learned throughout the year.
+We are a department with 3 dedicated subject specialists and our classes are taught in mixed ability groups for 2 lessons per week.
+We teach a variety of physical, human and environmental topics throughout Key Stage 3 and begin a new unit each half term.
+Each unit of work is carefully planned, with a medium-term plan outlining the content of the unit, the key vocabulary and the format of the unit’s assessment.
+Work is scaffolded to enable the progression of all pupils and extension tasks included to stretch and challenge all pupils, particularly the more able.
+Class teachers differentiate effectively to meet the needs of the pupils in their classes.
+Assessments take place during the school’s Year-group Assessment weeks, in order to assess progress and further evaluate teaching and learning strategies.
+In line with the rest of the school, formal summative end of year assessments also take place.
 All pupils are given the time and opportunity to reflect on each of their assessments and learning with the aim of reviewing their methods of learning and revising, addressing misconceptions and building resilience from making mistakes.

-We carry all these principles through the Key Stage 4 and 5, where we follow the AQA exam specification.
-We have 3 periods a week with KS4 and 5 with KS 5.
+We carry all these principles through Key Stages 4 and 5, where we follow the AQA exam specifications.
+KS4 classes have 3 periods per week and KS5 classes have 5 periods per week.

 Impact